Get in Touch

 1. Introduction to R & RStudio (2 hours)

-• Overview of RStudio
+• RStudio overview

-• Scripting within RStudio
+• Scripting in RStudio for government

-• Troubleshooting and debugging techniques in RStudio
+• Troubleshooting and debugging code in RStudio

 • Related software and documentation for government use

-• Accessing help with functions and features
+• Accessing help with functions and features in R

-• Managing projects in RStudio
+• Managing projects in RStudio for government

-• Creating analytical reports using RStudio
+• Creating analytical reports with RStudio for government

 2. Importing/Exporting Data (1 hour)